erik/food/_posts/2019-01-31-homemade-vegetarian-chili.md

 tags: ['vegan', 'dinner', 'easy']
 ---

+Lots of canned vegetables, easy to make as a fallback.
+Super tasty by itself, but goes well with some combination of tortilla chips, bread, and avocado.

-Made this a couple times, super easy.
-Go heavy on the spices, swap out the celery for corn.
+Definitely go heavy on the spices, swap out the celery for corn.